Best moisturizers for oily skin editorial flat lay — matte gel bottle on white marble

 What is the best moisturizer for oily acne-prone skin?

-CeraVe PM Facial Moisturizing Lotion -- niacinamide reduces sebum production over time, ceramides support barrier function, and the oil-free formula won't clog pores.
+CeraVe PM Facial Moisturizing Lotion is a strong comparison point because niacinamide can support a more balanced-looking finish over time, ceramides support barrier comfort, and the oil-free formula has a lightweight feel.
 The Ordinary NMF + HA is a budget alternative for those who want the simplest possible formula.

 Can oily skin skip moisturizer and just use SPF?

-Yes, if the SPF formula is hydrating enough.
-EltaMD UV Clear and La Roche-Posay Toleriane Double Repair UV both provide sufficient hydration for oily skin types to use as a single AM step after serums.
-This is a legitimate skincare simplification, not a shortcut.
+Yes, if the SPF formula is hydrating enough for your skin.
+EltaMD UV Clear and La Roche-Posay Toleriane Double Repair UV may be enough as a single AM step after serums for oily-feeling skin types.